 - One of the biggest errors you can make is to go through this alone.
 If you are the victim of bullying, the very last thing you want to do is silently endure these mean girls.
 This will do damage to your self-esteem and has proven to not be a good coping skill.

 - Instead, reach out for support.
 Don’t keep it to yourself.
 That will only make things worse because it will intensify your feelings of loneliness.
 Reach out to your parents, friends, teachers, or school counselor for support.

 - Don’t succumb to the temptation to get revenge.
 These tactics often backfire.

 - Stand up for yourself.
 This lets the girl(s) know you are confident and not easily intimidated.
 Have friends by your side too!
 A united front is more effective.

 - Love yourself.
 When people bully, manipulate, or harass others, it’s because of their thoughts and feelings about themselves.
 It was never really about you, but it feels like it.
 You are wonderful, just the way you are!

 Your future will look brighter if you can remember the following:

 Here’s a tip that so many of my clients have found helpful.
 Remember this: The mean girls you are encountering now in your life will, very likely, not be the people you associate with when you are older.
 It’s doubtful that any one of them will wind up being your BFF and certainly not your bridesmaids or maid of honor!
 Although I haven’t seen a study of mean girls, it wouldn’t be a stretch to guess that they wind up having higher divorce rates.

 As the father of two daughters, this is one of those areas where I feel very strongly about helping teens and young adults.
 Everyone deserves to live their life as free and happy as possible.

-If you are having challenges with “mean girls” around you, please contact me.
+Please contact me if you are having challenges with “mean girls” around you.
 I have a great deal of experience with this and I’m happy to offer you support and guidance that can help you in this situation.